 Fuel management with a propane stove is easy but this recipe is baked so you’ll need a Dutch oven dome with heat diffuser plate if you want to make it as one of our camp stove recipes.

-If making in a conventional or RV oven, you can use a large skillet to fry the bacon and ground beef, then mix in the sauce and beans on your stove then just transfer beans into a casserole dish to bake in your oven.
+If making in a conventional or RV oven, you can use a large skillet to fry the bacon and ground beef, then mix in the sauce and beans on your stove then just transfer beans into a casserole dish or other large pot to bake in your oven.

 Step 1.
 Prepare your ingredients, heat source and equipment as directed.

 Step 2.
 Brown the bacon.
+It is not necessary to add olive oil to the pot because there is enough fat from the bacon drippings.
 Use medium-high heat to fully brown the bacon.
 If it isn’t browning quickly enough, place the lid on the oven to maintain the heat.
 You’ll want the bacon nicely browned before adding additional ingredients, it will take about 15 minutes.

 Step 3.
 Cook beef.
 Add the ground beef to the pot with the bacon and use a spoon to break it up as it browns, about 10 minutes.
 If there is an excessive about of hamburger and bacon grease in the pan, use a paper towel to soak up some of the hot drippings.
 If you have lean enough bacon and ground beef, this won’t be necessary.